refraction-ray/general-notes/projects/differentiable_NAS.md

 [ASAP](https://arxiv.org/pdf/1904.04123.pdf): merge two stage of darts into continuous one by incrementally prune ops.
 The softmax of weights is decorated with temperature T, by lowering T on the fly with an exponential decay, the prune is done one some weight go below the threhold.

+[SGAS](https://arxiv.org/abs/1912.00195): Sequential Greedy Architecture Search is not annealing, but the idea is similar.
+In this setup, within trainning, edges with highest certainty are picked and pruned progressively, until we approach to a final network.

 * other continuos parameterization scheme for NAS

 **relevant work**

 [YOSO/DSO-NAS](https://arxiv.org/pdf/1811.01567.pdf): starting from a full connected DAG is possible, each output/input edge is rescaled by trainable parameters $$\lambda$$ determined by input layer, output layer and operation types of the two layers.
 (4-tuple). sparsity L1 regularization is added into loss (and thus optimization becomes challenging).
 APG-NAG optimization method is utilized due to L1 (see paper for details).

+[NAO](https://arxiv.org/pdf/1808.07233.pdf): Neural architecture optimization utilize a very different continous approach to encode NAS problem.
+The setup includes encoder, predictor and decoder, where encoder encode network strcture into continuous values.
+And the three nets can be trained altogether.
+Since this approach strongly deviates from DARTS idea, please refer to the paper for more details.

 Other memory or time cost are also considered as part of the loss.